Mino (rapper): Philanthropy

 In September 2018, it was reported that Mino donated his entire modelling fee for his appearance in the Balenciaga X Dazed collaboration to the United Nations' World Food Programme, a humanitarian organization that aims for a world without hunger.

 Following the cancellation of contemporary casual clothing brand PLAC's 'by YOU' collection showcase event in collaboration with himself and bandmate Seungyoon due to safety issues in relations to the recent coronavirus pandemic, the funds they raised towards the showcase were used to donate 10,000 masks for low-income children.

 Business Ventures

-In April 2020, Mino opened his own cafe, Osechill, which is currently located in Seongdong-gu.
+In April 2020, Mino opened his own cafe, Osechill, which is currently located in Seongdong District.
 In September 2022, Mino launched his own brand, Sensorama, which has ring and necklace with diffuser as one of the products.

 Personal life

 Military service

-Mino will enlist in the mandatory military service as a social worker on March 24, 2023.
+Mino enlisted in the mandatory military service as a social worker on March 24, 2023.
 He suffered from poor health in the past, such as a herniated disc in his neck.
+Depending on the screening of the Military Manpower Administration, he has been classified as a subject excluded from basic military training.

+On December 26, 2024, the Seoul Mapo Police announced they had booked Mino on suspicion of violating the Military Service Act, following a request from the Military Manpower Administration to investigate the matter.
+On March 31, 2025, the police stated during a press briefing, that Mino "largely admitted to leaving his workplace during service hours".